skumarmars/cullr/readme.md

-# AI Photo Culling System
+# Cullr - an AI Photo Culling System

 An on-device AI tool for macOS that automatically selects the best photos from a batch in your Apple Photos library — no uploads, no cloud, no coding required to use.